 Notice 2020-52 now permits an employer to amend its safe harbor plan to suspend or reduce safe harbor contributions during 2020, subject to three conditions: (a) the amendment must be adopted no later than the date the amendment is effective and no later than August 31, 2020; (b) notice of the suspension or reduction must be provided to affected employees no later than 30 days prior to the effective date (for matching contributions) or by August 31, 2020 (for nonelective contributions); and (c) the plan must be subjected to the ADP and ACP (if applicable) nondiscrimination tests for the plan year, given that safe harbor status is being surrendered.
 Importantly, the relief is available to all safe harbor plan sponsors; an employer need not demonstrate “economic loss” or any other form of business hardship, and need not have included any particular language in its safe harbor notice to employees for 2020.

 Notice 2020-52 also confirms a different option under which safe harbor contributions can be suspended or reduced for Highly Compensated Employees only, without losing the safe harbor status of the plan, but subject to notice to the affected employees.
 Since this confirmation is merely an interpretation of the prior safe harbor rules, it will actually continue to be available beyond 2020.

-Please contact Gary Gunnett at (412) 288-2210 or [email protected] with any questions on any of the above, or if you want to consider adopting an amendment to suspend or reduce safe harbor contributions by the August 31, 2020 deadline.
+Contact us if you want to consider adopting an amendment to suspend or reduce safe harbor contributions by the August 31, 2020 deadline.